tranmduc/hust-datn/README.md

 ## About the project

 * This is a web application for fuzzy clustering.
-* The website is deployed at https://ductm-datn-hust.herokuapp.com/
+* The website is deployed at: https://ductm-datn-hust.herokuapp.com/

 ## Running on local machines
 ### Prerequisites